 A good starter is to become familiarized with dog toenails before you know how to cut dog nails.
-It consists of nail and quick.
+It consists of nails and quick.
 Both these segments belong to the same hard part.
 But if your dog has light colored nails, it is easier to identify the distinction.

 Nail is the dead extension of the quick.
 Quick is pinkish in color and remains closer to the paw flesh.
-But if your dog has black colored nail, there you can identify a solid black dot on the forefront.
+But if your dog has black colored nails, there you can identify a solid black dot on the forefront.

-Both the pink and the solid black dot declares a no-go-zone.
+Both the pink and the solid black dot declare a no-go-zone.
 It contains blood vessels helping with blood circulation to the nails.
 Cutting this part will result in tremendous bleeding as well as pain.
 Your dog should be well acquainted with this process from a very early age.

 At some later stage, the dog will not mind cooperating with you for long sessions.
 A steady owner will be able to overcome all the touchiness of his dog.
-If your dog is especially jumpy, you can first tire him out with a heavy exercise.
+If your dog is especially jumpy, you can first tire him out with heavy exercise.
 Thus the dog will be left with no energy to show off his dissent.